ananyamudunuri/The-LinkedIn-Job-Postings-using-MongoDB/README.md

 It calculates the total employee count and total applications for each company.
 The ratio of employee count to applications is then computed, and results are sorted in descending order.

+Here the company PWC has the highest ration with 273293, followed by Ericsson, McDonald and Starbucks.
+However, it is important to keep in mind that if there are lot of job postings this subsequently leads to a lot of job applications.

 **5. Job Postings with High Application-to-View Ratio**